owlchester/kanka-docs/docs/source/entities/maps/markers.md

 #### Custom Icon

-Boosted campaigns have access to **custom icons**, which can be icons from FontAwesome or RPGAwesome.
+Premium campaigns have access to **custom icons**, which can be icons from FontAwesome or RPGAwesome.

 For FontAwesome, simply find a font that you like on it, and click on the code snippet (which should look something like `<i class="fa-solid fa-user"></i>`), and paste it into the custom icon field.
 The snippet will be automatically transformed into a format accepted by Kanka, in this case `fa-solid fa-user`.